Prompting Multilingual Large Language Models to Generate Code-Mixed Texts: The Case of South East Asian Languages: Methodology

 \subsubsection{Accurateness}

-Additionally, we annotate the outputs' \textit{accurateness} to account for task failure or the generation of incorrect explanations.
-Accurateness annotation is binary, where inaccurate outputs were defined by: \begin{itemize} \item \textbf{Failure to follow instructions:} Some LLMs fail to accurately carry out the prompt instruction (for example, generating monolingual sentences).
-We also observe some code-mixed outputs that include additional languages unspecified in the prompts. \item \textbf{Inaccurate explanations:} ChatGPT, among other LLMs, tends to explain the code-mixed phrases, but occasionally provides wrong or nonfactual explanations (see Figure~\ref{fig:wrong-explanations}).
+We additionally annotate the \textit{accurateness} of the generations to account for task failure or incorrect explanations.
+Inaccurate outputs were defined by: \begin{itemize} \item \textbf{Failure to follow instructions:} Some LLMs fail to accurately carry out the prompt instruction (for example, generating monolingual sentences).
+We also observe some code-mixed outputs that include additional languages unspecified in the prompts. \item \textbf{Inaccurate explanations:} ChatGPT, among other LLMs, tends to explain the code-mixed phrases, but occasionally provides incorrect explanations (see Figure~\ref{fig:wrong-explanations}).

 \end{itemize}